 You may also still see some redness at this point.

 By week 3 any scabs should be gone and you can apply makeup to the transplanted area.
 You may also need to apply hair gel from week 3 onwards to train your eyebrow hair in the correct direction .
+Find out if hair gel can cause hair loss.

 As part of your eyebrow aftercare you should still be avoiding direct sunlight on your healing eyebrows at this point.